 This clause presents the procedure for the ML Model provisioning.

-In this Release of the specification an NWDAF containing AnLF is locally configured with (a set of) NWDAF (MTLF) ID(s) and the analytics ID(s) supported by each NWDAF containing MTLF to retrieve trained ML models.
-An NWDAF containing AnLF may use NWDAF discovery for NWDAF(MTLF) within the set of configured NWDAF containing MTLF ID(s), if necessary..
+In this Release of the specification an NWDAF containing AnLF is locally configured with (a set of) NWDAF (MTLF) ID(s) and the Analytics ID(s) supported by each NWDAF containing MTLF to retrieve trained ML models.
+An NWDAF containing AnLF may use NWDAF discovery for NWDAF(MTLF) within the set of configured NWDAF (MTLF) ID(s), if necessary.
+An NWDAF containing MTLF may, based on implementation logic, determine that further training for an existing ML model is needed when it receives the ML model subscription or the ML model request.

-NOTE: ML Model provisioning/sharing between multiple MTLFs is not specified in this Release of the specification.
+NOTE: ML Model provisioning/sharing between multiple NWDAF (MTLF)(s) is not specified in this Release of the specification.